2008 Caribbean Series

 The Tigres built their lead very well in the 7th.
 Denny Bautista relieved and allowed a Nunez single and Maza walk.
 Callaspo singled to load the bases and Bautista was promptly replaced by Joel Peralta.
 Cleanup hitter Perez singled to right to bring home two runs and Langaigne hit into a run-scoring double play.
 The Venezuelans now led by a 6-1 score.
 1B Ramon Castro homered to start the 7th and make it 7-1.
 Martinez doubled again and scored on a sacrifice fly by Maza for the 8th Tigres run.
 Five Venezuelans finished with multiple hits, including three by Martinez.

 The Aguilas tried to make it a contest again in the bottom of the 8th.
 Orber Moreno began by walking C Brayan Pena.
-DH Miguel Tejada singled and 3B/cleanup man Edwin Encarnacion hit a home run for a 8-4 contest.
+DH Miguel Tejada singled and 3B/cleanup man Edwin Encarnacion hit a home run to make the score 8-4.
 Francisco Butto relieved and allowed another run before closing off the victory.

-Tony Pena Jr. was 3 for 4 for the Aguilas but made his 4th error of the tournament.
+Tony Pena Jr. was 3 for 4 for the Aguilas but committed his 4th error of the tournament.

 A day after their first win, the Yaquis got #2, to tie Aragua at 2-4 for last place.
 They again used a late rally to get their victory.